 they present to the hospital, so if you come in three hours, the exclusion criteria are less.

-The treatment decision is based on NIA stroke scale,
+The treatment decision is based on NIH stroke scale,

 the severity of disability without treatment and the age of the patient among other criteria.